 How It Works

-- Sample Input – The classifier must insert a soybean sample of at least 125g into the machine.
+- Sample Input – The user must insert a soybean sample of at least 125g into the machine.

 - Fine Sieving – The remaining material will pass through a 3mm sieve to separate grains from smaller particles.